Rapptz/discord.py/docs/api.rst

         Represents a sticker with a lottie image.

-.. class:: InviteTarget

-    Represents the type of target an invite contains.

-    .. versionadded:: 2.0

-    .. attribute:: unknown

-        The invite doesn't target anyone or anything.

-    .. attribute:: stream

-        The invite targets a stream.

-    .. attribute:: embedded_application

-        The invite targets an embedded application activity.

 .. class:: VideoQualityMode

     Represents the camera video quality mode for voice channel participants.